 The Vanguard Group has earned its position as a top brokerage and fund manager in the United States.
 The company has a reputation for offering compelling services, low fees and taking a real interest in the success of the investors it serves.

-Vanguard FAQInvestors often have questions about the services available to them.
-Answers to some of the most common questions about Vanguard investing are below.
+Vanguard FAQHere are the answers to some of the most common questions about investing with Vanguard.

 - Is Vanguard good for beginners?

 - Yes, it is because of the in-depth educational resources that Vanguard provides.
 Moreover, beginners can benefit from accessing the market through ETFs while they learn how to manage their own investment portfolios.

 - How much does someone need to invest with Vanguard?